TwelfthDoctor1/TD1-TS4-Mods/Sage of Mastery Magic + Mastery Spells/README.md

 # Sage of Mastery Magic + Mastery Spells + Ghost Butler

+## You will need to hover over the files to find the right version

 ### Update Log

 #### Version 1.00 to Version 1.50+